Nashville real estate market overview

 Nashville is in the north-central part of Tennessee.
 The Cumberland River runs through its cobblestone downtown area providing beautiful river views.
 Home to the Grand Old Opry and the famous Ryman Auditorium where the Grand Old Opry originated, Nashville is the home of country music.

-Known as "Music City", Nashville has experienced rapid growth in the past 10 years with the gentrification of parts of the city and a population of 669,053 that is expected to reach 2 million by 2020.
+Known as "Music City", Nashville has experienced rapid growth in the past 10 years with the gentrification of parts of the city and a population of 715,913 with an annual growth of 1.25%.
 With the growing population comes a diversity of businesses and employment opportunities.

-The job growth is 2.4%.
-With that growth comes a higher cost of living due to the Nashville real estate market with an increase in housing prices and home sales in the past 10 years.
+The job growth decreased by -5.8% since last year.
+With that growth comes a moderate cost of living due to the Nashville real estate market with an increase in housing prices and home sales in the past 10 years.
 There are three major universities in the city including David Lipscomb University, Vanderbilt University and Belmont College.
-There are also large health care businesses that are major employers including Envision Healthcare, Vanguard Health and Vanderbilt Health.
+There are also health care businesses that are good employers including Envision Healthcare, Vanguard Health and Vanderbilt Health.
 Some of the biggest employers here are also HCA Healthcare, Access Control Systems, Hercules Holding II LLC, Bridgestone, The General.